Jennifer Lopez Is Engaged to Alex Rodriguez

 Both J.Lo and A-Rod posted photos of the former New York Yankee holding her hand, which bore a massive diamond sparkler on it.
 Plus, her nails were appropriately painted white.It looked as if there was a bonfire going in the background.
 How romantic!

-The couple is currently on a romantic getaway in a tropical location filled with white sand beaches, palm trees and warm weather.
+The couple is currently on a romantic getaway in Bakers Bay where their days are filled with white sand beaches, palm trees and warm weather.

 E!
-News predicted the former baseball player would pop the question back in early December.
+News predicted the former baseball player would pop the question months ago.

 Still, fans didn't have to look further than the couple's social media accounts to see they were headed for the aisle.
 The Grammy-nominated artist and her beau have been known to post PDA-packed messages on Instagram.